Note: This article was updated on 21 February 2022 to reflect the recent BRS changes announced in the latest Budget 2022.

 Other CPF changes to note for 2022

-1. Increase in CPF contribution rates from 1 Jan 2022 for employees aged 55 to 70; these increases will be allocated to CPF Special Account
+1. Increase in CPF contribution rates from 1 Jan 2022 for older employees

 CPF contribution rates will be increased for employees aged 55 to 70 in order to better prepare for their retirement.
 You may also refer to the CPF contribution rate tables for a full breakdown of these changes by relevant age group.

 These increases will also be allocated to the member’s CPF Special Account (SA) to maximise the interest earned.
 Currently, it has been stated that the interest rate of the SA will remain unchanged at 4% per annum.

 Further, from January 2023, the employer and employee CPF contribution rates for employees aged above 55 to 70 will be raised by up to 1% each to support senior workers’ retirement adequacy.

 2. Beneficiaries to receive CPF monies faster and easier

 Making the appropriate CPF nominations is often an overlooked part of the scheme, and this eventually leads to a lot of hassle when it is time to distribute them.
 Currently, unnominated CPF savings will be transferred to the Public Trustee’s Office (PTO) to facilitate the disbursement.
 This is then followed by a lengthy process to verify each of the claims.

 From 1 April 2022 however, this process will be simplified to allow a single beneficiary to represent all other relevant beneficiaries, with their consent, to receive these unnominated CPF monies, not exceeding $10,000.
 The process will remain unchanged for amounts exceeding $10,000.